University of California - Santa Cruz Data & Information Overview

 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At UC Santa Cruz, approximately 43% of students took out student loans averaging $5,887 a year.
 That adds up to $23,548 over four years for those students.

 The student loan default rate at UC Santa Cruz is 2.9%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do UC Santa Cruz Graduates Make?students who graduate from UC Santa Cruz with a bachelor's degree go on to jobs where they make an average salary of $46,900 in their early years.
+How Much Money Do UC Santa Cruz Graduates Make?students who graduate with a bachelor's degree from UC Santa Cruz make about $46,900 a year during their first few years of employment after graduation.
 That's great news for UC Santa Cruz students since it is 18% more than the average college graduate's salary of $39,802 per year.

 Location of University of California - Santa Cruz